 Challenge Wanaka is renowned as one of the world’s most scenic LONG triathlons but don’t let looks deceive you!
 It also features one of the world’s toughest and most honest courses which is set against stunning alpine backdrop of New Zealand’s Southern Alps.
 Challenge Wanaka is part of New Zealand’s largest triathlon festival, featuring events for all ages and abilities in one of the most spectacular settings possible, the shores of lake Wanaka.

 Challenge Wanaka is the race of a lifetime and the perfect opportunity to compete and holiday in paradise.
 Join over 1,600 top professional and age group athletes from all over the world for the 3.8km swim in crystal clear waters, the 180km bike taking in two alpine lakes and the 42.2km run which is 75% off-road along the water’s edge.

-In 2017, Challenge Wanaka Half joins the Challenge Family stable and is a spectacular half-distance race comprising a 1.9km swim, 90km cycle and 21.1m run.
+Challenge Wanaka Half joins the Challenge Family stable and is a spectacular half-distance race comprising a 1.9km swim, 90km cycle and 21.1m run.